yuv4ik/yuv4ik.github.io/_pages/about.md

 I am former [Microsoft MVP](https://mvp.microsoft.com/en-us/PublicProfile/5003295?fullName=Evgeny%20Zborovsky) for being passionate about Xamarin and to be more specific Xamarin.Forms.
 I have been contributing by reporting bugs, developing Visual Studio extensions, sharing my experience with the community and collaborating in open source projects.

-My current passion is Team Leading - being efficiency, growth, success and people oriented is my nature.
+My current passion is Engineering Management - being efficiency, growth, success and people oriented is my nature.

 I always welcome new ideas and eager to learn.